 The Popular myth is the Thessalian

-Asclepius also known as Ophiuchus in the ancient world, learned the art of healing from both Apollo and the centaur Chiron.
-The name and fame of Asclepius spread throughout the region because he was such a wonderful healer that he returned lost health to the sick, and life to the dead.
-Because of this, which was found by the Olympus Gods as a violation of natural laws, he was assassinated by Hades, the God of the Hell Realms in accordance to Zeus order.
-Although as a tribute to His excellence He was ascended to the sky surrounded by a snake, symbolizing renewed life.
+Asclepios also known as Ophiuchus among the ancient Greeks learned the art of healing both Apollo and Centaur Chiron.
+The name and fame of Asclepios spread throughout the region; He healed with such perfection that he not only returned the lost health to the sick, but life to the dead.
+Because of this and with the argument that he violated the natural order of things, Zeus murdered him by order of Hades, the God of the Infernal Kingdoms.
+Although as a tribute he placed it in the sky surrounded by a serpent, symbolizing the renewed life.